RadiantBlockchain/radiant-node/doc/descriptors.md

-# Support for Output Descriptors in Bitcoin Cash Node
+# Support for Output Descriptors in Radiant Node

 Since Bitcoin ABC v0.20.7, there is support for Output Descriptors in the `scantxoutset` RPC call.
 This is a simple language which can be used to